amitvc/blog/_posts/2018-02-24-recursion-dissected.md

  }

  int aggregateSalary = sumOfSalaries(500-1, 500, salaries);
- // Where salaries is an array that contains salary of all 500 ppl.
+ /* Where salaries is an array that contains salary of all
- //  n is total number of people
+   500 ppl.n is total number of people
+   */
 {% endhighlight %}
 {: .text-justify}